PocketCoffea/PocketCoffea/docs/analysis_example.md

 The next sections of the tutorial briefly describes how to configure it for the Zmumu analysis.

 The configurator instance is created inside the main configuration file `example_config.py` and assied to a variable called `cfg`.
-This special name is used by the framework when the file is passed to the `runner.py` script to be executed.
+This special name is used by the framework when the file is passed to the `pocket-coffea run` script to be executed.